IRS Enforcement of FBAR Violations

 Four (4) Levels of Non-Willful FBAR Violation Penalties

-The IRS agent has leeway to limit the non-willful FBAR penalty.
+The IRS agent has leeway to limit the non-willful FBAR fine.
 The facts and circumstances of each cases will determine what end of the spectrum the IRS agent will lean towards.

 |31 C.F.R. §103.59(b)||Willful – Failure to File FBAR or retain records of account||Up to $250,000 or 5 years or both|